-- The legitimate user incurs no additional charge or suspension of service as a consequence of exceeding any usage threshold associated with an FUP, traffic management policy or the like; and - Provider-imposed limitations that affect the speed or usage of the service are moderate only and are clearly explained in the marketing communication (the concepts of a 'legitimate user' and 'moderate' limitation are explained in detail under the "definitions" heading, below).
+- The legitimate user incurs no additional charge or suspension of service as a consequence of exceeding any usage threshold associated with an FUP, traffic management policy or the like; and - Provider-imposed limitations that affect the speed or usage of the service are moderate only and are clearly explained in the marketing communication.

-Provided that they meet these criteria, limitations such as those that fall into the following categories are likely to be acceptable for services advertised as "unlimited": subscriberbased and application-based traffic management policies, network-wide traffic management policies, and traffic management mechanisms that are under the auspices of an FUP.
+Provided that they meet these criteria, limitations such as those that fall into the following categories are likely to be acceptable for services advertised as "unlimited": subscriber-based and application-based traffic management policies, network-wide traffic management policies, and traffic management mechanisms that are under the auspices of an FUP.